fonil/dockerized-php/README.md

 ## License

-Pint is open-sourced software licensed under the [The Unlicense](https://github.com/fonil/dockerized-php/main/LICENSE.md).
+This project is an open-sourced software licensed under the [The Unlicense](https://github.com/fonil/dockerized-php/main/LICENSE).